 Nampa has a violent crime rate of less than .01% and a property crime rate of less than .01%.

 Northwest Nazarene University is known for it's academic work in the following disciplines:

-Northwest Nazarene University's most influential alumni faculty include professors and professionals in the fields of Philosophy, Religious Studies, and Communications.
+Northwest Nazarene University's most influential alumni include professors and professionals in the fields of Religious Studies, Psychology, and Philosophy.
 Here are some of Northwest Nazarene University's most famous alumni: